buraksekili/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/install/ce-helm-chart.md

 **Warning**

 Another option for Redis, to get started quickly, is to use our *simple-redis* chart.
 Please note that these charts must never be used in production and are for a quick start evaluation only.
 Use external redis or Official Redis Helm chart in any other case.
-We provide this chart, so you can quickly have *Tyk gateway* running, however it is not meant for long term storage of data.
+We provide this chart so you can quickly have *Tyk gateway* running, it is not meant for long term storage of data.
 {{< /warning >}}

 ```bash